What is Rustmax?

 - Rust Project Goals

-- Guide to
+- Guide to rustc Development (upstream)

-Development - Standard Library Developers Guide
+- Standard Library Developers Guide (upstream)

-- Rust Forge
+- Rust Forge (upstream)

-- Rust RFCs
+- Rust RFCs (upstream)

-The Rust Max CLI
+The Rustmax CLI

 To install: